vincent64/minecraft-chat-history/README.md

 ---

 ## Disclaimer
-MCCH relies on the log files' name to display the chat logs by date.
-Changing the log files' name could not only cause issue with the app, but also with Minecraft itself.
+MCCH relies on the log files' name to display the chat logs by date. **NEVER EVER change the name of your log files.
+This could not only cause issues with MCCH, but also with Minecraft itself!**

 MCCH **only reads** the log files and do not alter them in any way.

 ## Feedback
-Do you want a feature to be added ?
-Did you find a bug in the app ?
+Do you want a feature to be added?
+Did you find a bug in the app?
 Head out to the **Issue** tab above, and suggest your feature/bug there! :)